Steven Hatfill

 Steven Jay Hatfill (born October 24, 1953) is an American pathologist and biological weapons expert.
 In 2002, he came to worldwide attention as a suspect in the 2001 anthrax attacks, a charge of which he was eventually exonerated, and later compensated for, after extensive litigation.

-In 2020, Hatfill became an advisor to the first Trump White House, where he strongly promoted the use of hydroxychloroquine to treat the COVID-19 virus despite FDA objections to the drug.
+In 2020, Hatfill became an advisor to the first Trump White House, in which capacity he promoted the use of hydroxychloroquine to treat the COVID-19 virus despite FDA objections to the drug.
 After the 2020 election he participated in Donald Trump's attempt to overturn the election results.

 In April 2025, Hatfill became a special advisor to the second Trump administration on the subject of pandemic preparedness.
 He was fired from the Department of Health and Human Services on October 27, 2025.